Sirrah91/Asteroid-spectra/README.md

 ### **Steps to Train a Model**

 1. Modify the configuration in `./modules/NN_config_composition.py` as needed.
-2. Load the data to a numpy array.
+2. Write a function to read your dataset.
-3. Include interpolation and normalisation (set in `./modules/NN_config_composition.py`)
+3. Include interpolation steps (lines 69--72 in `./modules/NN_data.py`).
 4. Run `main_composition.py`.

 ---